brunopinheirofreitas/Java/Alura/Java_Core.md

 36. Think small to think big.
 Maybe it'd a good idea to think first in methods and last in classes, since  you can use your IDE to create those methods in a class after.
 37. Try to use *@before* and *@after* in your test classes to help you see through it.
 38. It's not possible to test a class by referencing throws statements.
+39. Arrays.asList: Create a list of objects automaticaly.
+40. ..ToOne: Will be always connected by a FK.
+41. TypedQuery<Type> name = EntityManager.createQuery(jpql, className): Specify what you are doing in your code, turns it easier to read.